 - I only run Linux.
 Proprietary operating systems cannot be trusted because there is no way to audit what their binaries actually do.
 Also, some companies have previously acknowledged cooperation with various government intelligence agencies or made decisions that are highly suspect.
 (Intel ME or NSAKEY, anyone?)

 - Encrypt the web!
 The Electronic Frontier Foundation's HTTPS Everywhere extension for Firefox and Chrome automatically rewrites plain HTTP links to their corresponding encrypted counterparts.
 Browsing via HTTPS makes it harder for a third party to see what data is being transfered.

 - Sign and encrypt emails!
 I use gpg to digitally sign and encrypt emails.
 By using public key encryption, each person can have their own unique encryption/decryption key that only they know and can use.
 Users can also certify other keys as belonging to a person by exchanging signatures.
 (You can view my policy here.)

 - My personal servers prefer encrypted connections: My email server advertises STARTTLS and attempts to use TLS itself when sending.
 My web server makes use of only 256 bit encryption and forward secrecy to protect recorded traffic from later malicious compromise of the secret encryption keys.
 (You can see a SSL report for my site here.)

 - I don't heavily use Facebook or other social media sites, since I dislike being the product.
 (Advertisers and data mining groups are the real users of social media.)

-- All disks are encrypted with 256 bit AES to protect their contents if stolen, and the master key is protected by long, randomly generated strings that I do not know.
+- All disks are encrypted with 256 bit AES to protect their contents if stolen, and the master key has only ever existed in a hardware security device.
 Linux supports block-level encryption and has a very nice interface through the

 Additionally, there are some things I used to do, but cannot any longer due to circumstances beyond my control: